osrf/gazebo_design/undo/undo.md

 And when the user presses undo:

-    /// \brief Callback when an undo / redo request is received.
+    /// \brief Callback when an undo request is received.
     private: void UserCmdManager::OnUndo()
     {
       // Get the command